sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(findFirstNonEmptyArray([], [1], [2,3])).toEqual([1]) -->

-Here, `arrays` and `array` are totally fine since that’s exactly what they represent: generic arrays, we don’t yet know what they are going to hold, and for the context of this function it doesn’t matter, it could be anything.
+Here, `arrays` and `array` are totally fine since that’s exactly what they represent: generic arrays.
+We don’t yet know what values they will contain, and for the context of this function, it doesn’t matter — it can be anything.

-**Imprecise names** are names that don’t describe the object enough.
+**Imprecise names** don’t describe the object enough to be useful.
 One of the common cases is names with number suffixes.
-Usually, it happens for three reasons:
+Usually, this happens for three reasons:

 1. We have multiple objects of the same kind.
-2. We do some processing of an object and use numbers to store a processed object.
+2. We process an object in some way and use suffixed names to store the processed object.
-3. We’re making a new version of an already existing module, function, or component.
+3. We make a new version of an already existing module, function, or component.

 In all cases, the solution is to clarify each name.

-For the first two cases, try to find something that differentiates the objects, and makes the names more precise.
+For the first two cases, I try to find something that differentiates the values to make the names more precise.

 Consider this example: